petercerno/trader-backtest/README.md

   --evaluate_batch=false
 ```

-The backtester now does not output any exchange states, as there are multiple time periods over which the trader is evaluated.
+The backtester now does not output any exchange states (nor any trader-dependent logs), as there are multiple time periods over which the trader is evaluated.
 You should get a similar output as follows:

 ```
 Loaded 11181252 records in 5.027 seconds